iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 Factor is not modifiable
 ~~~~~~~~~~~~~~~~~~~~~~~~

-While the general practice was to exclude non-modifiable, or immutable factors such as age, location, or breed <link> at the data extraction phase, it is not always clear whether a factor is modifiable.
+While the general practice was to exclude non-modifiable, or immutable factors such as age, location, or breed :ref:`(read more) <data_extraction/data_extract_rules:Data Extraction Rules>` at the data extraction phase, it is not always clear whether a factor is modifiable.
 As such, there may be some non-modifiable factors in your query that you will need to exclude from your model.

 Questions of whether a factor is modifiable or not are also context-dependent, and sometimes warrant consultation with an expert.
 Especially when it comes to factors related to management practices, a factor may be theoretically modifiable, but the implementation required may be cost prohibitive such that the factor is not practically modifiable.
 For example, liquid feeding systems in swine production require specialized, expensive equipment, so a major renovation would be required in order to convert to this system.

 Selective media used at isolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Midway through the data extraction process, a decision was made to exclude factors for which selective media was applied at the isolation step.
-For the rationale behind this decision, please see here(__).
+For the rationale behind this decision, please see :ref:`here <data_extraction/data_extract_rules:Selective Media>`.

 As this decision was only made midway through the process, it is likely that some factors were extracted that do not meet this criteria.